-“A couple of weeks later and everything was booked and I was ready to hand in my resignation: No safety nets—I was going to figure my life out.”
+“A couple of weeks later and everything was booked, and I was ready to hand in my resignation: No safety nets—I was going to figure my life out.”

-Turns out it’s not as straightforward as travel blogs have you believe.
+It turns out it’s not as straightforward as travel blogs have you believe.

-The camp was humming with positive energy and like-minded people tackling their fitness and weightloss goals.
-As much as I love making friends and meeting interesting people, it freaks me out and I am terrible at it!
+The camp was humming with positive energy and like-minded people tackling their fitness and weight loss goals.
+As much as I love making friends and meeting interesting people, it freaks me out—and I am terrible at it!
 I say awkward things and tell awful jokes (this is no different to how I communicate with my loved ones, but instead of making them cringe, it makes me, me).
 Fortunately, group fitness classes and meals together in the small restaurant were enough to break the ice with many.

-Rose Thexton is a New Zealander currently planning to move to Spain later this year.
-She has travelled Asia, America and Europe, lived abroad and wishes to visit every country in the world before settling down in NZ again.You can follow her journey on her blog Rosey Travels – the Rosey (and sometimes not so rosy) travels of Rose, a kiwi infected with the travel bug.
+Rose Thexton is from New Zealand.
+She has travelled to Asia, America and Europe, lived abroad, and wishes to visit every country in the world before settling down in New Zealand again.You can follow her journey on her blog Rosey Travels – the Rosey (and sometimes not so rosy) travels of Rose, a kiwi infected with the travel bug.